Analysis of Divide & Conquer strategies for the 0-1 Minimization Knapsack Problem: Strategies and Heuristic Method

-\begin{remark} \begin{enumerate}[(i)] \item Since the successive application of the D\&C approach generates binary trees, for practical reasons, the numerical experiments will have that the number of rooms is a power of two, i.e., $ N = 2^{k} $ for some $ k \in \N $.
+\begin{remark} \begin{enumerate}[(i)] \item Since the successive application of the D\&C approach generates binary trees, for practical reasons, the numerical experiments will have a power of two (i.e., $ N = 2^{k} $ for some $ k \in \N $) as the number of eligible items.